Marymoon95/spam-classifier/README.md

 # spam-classifier
-Supervised learning model that accurately classifies which SMS messages are spam.
+Supervised learning models that accurately classify which SMS messages are spam.

+Requirements:
+- Python3
+- Jupyter Notebook
+- python libraries listed in the notebook